 The New Empirical Economics of Management

 This review paper discusses what has been learned empirically and theoretically from the WMS and other recent work on management practices.
-Our preliminary results suggest that about a quarter of cross-country and within-country TFP gaps can be accounted for by management practices.
-Management seems to matter both qualitatively and quantitatively.
-Competition, governance, human capital and informational frictions help account for the variation in management.
-We make some suggestions for both policy and future research.
+Their preliminary results suggest that about a quarter of cross-country and within-country TFP gaps can be accounted for by management practices.
+Management seems to matter both qualitatively and quantitatively for performance at the level of the firm and the nation.
+Competition, governance, human capital, and informational frictions help account for the variation in management.
+They make some suggestions for both policy and future research.

 This research was funded under the Private Enterprise Development in Low-Income Countries (PEDL) Programme

 Bloom, N., Lemos, R., Sadun, R., Scur, D. and Van Reenen, J. (2014).
 The New Empirical Economics of Management.
 Journal of the European Economic Association, 12: 835–876. doi:10.1111/jeea.12094